-Minors for students not majoring in Counseling, Psychology, or Sociology
+Minors for Students Majoring in Counseling or Psychology

-Students majoring in programs outside of Counseling or Psychology may complete these additional course requirements to receive a minor in Counseling, Psychology, or Sociology.
+Students majoring in Counseling or Psychology may complete these additional course requirements to receive a cross-disciplinary minor.
 The minimum requirements for a minor are completion of the approved courses in the minor area with a least a "C" grade or better in each course.